Longoria, Cobb power San Francisco to 6-1 over Diamondbacks - WHIZ News

 SAN FRANCISCO (AP) — Evan Longoria hit a two-run homer and Alex Cobb pitched six solid innings to lead the San Francisco Giants to a 6-1 win over the Arizona Diamondbacks on Monday night.

-San Francisco took control and broke open a scoreless game by scoring all of their runs in the fourth, fifth and sixth innings.
+San Francisco took control and broke open a scoreless game by scoring all of its runs in the fourth, fifth and sixth innings.

 Longoria followed J.D.
 Davis’ one-out double and broke a scoreless tie with his 10th homer of the season, a drive into the left-center field stands.
 Longoria has 14 double-digit home run seasons.
 The 13 he accumulated before this season ranked him tied for sixth among active players.